Website Domain Migration: Step-by-Step Guide to Avoid SEO Loss + Checklist

 At Promodo, we’ve helped numerous businesses navigate domain migration without losing visibility or traffic.
 Our experience is backed by real SEO case studies that prove: with the right approach, the risks can be minimized — and even turned into opportunities.

-To support you through this process, we’ve also prepared a free domain change checklist — a step-by-step guide to help your team stay on track during migration.
+To support you through this process, we’ve also prepared a free site migration SEO checklist — a step-by-step guide to help your team stay on track during migration.
 You can download it directly from this article.

 [[TEXT-CENTER-START]]